-The Induced Polarisation geophysical survey is ongoing with the aim of improving the resolution of the existing data and extending the Ground Array Induced Polarisation ("GAIP") cover over the Diamba Sud tenement.
+The Induced Polarisation geophysical survey has been paused during the rainy season and is expected to recommence in October.
+The aim of the survey is to improve the resolution of the existing data and extending the Ground Array Induced Polarisation ("GAIP") cover over the Diamba Sud tenement.
 GAIP has been proven effective for identifying structures and certain lithological units, such as granitoids.